Have a Question?

 Pearl Echo is an extremely efficient product.
 There is no noticeable performance degradation in Internet access rates.
 If Internet access times have increased, this is usually an indication of some deeper issue or conflict that can typically be resolved by Pearl Software's support staff.

 es.
-Pearl Echo will monitor ALL Web, Ftp, Pop-3/SMTP/IMAP E-mail, NNTP News, IRC Chat, and the most popular IM applications.
+Pearl Echo will monitor ALL Web, Ftp, Pop-3/SMTP/IMAP E-mail, NNTP News, and Skype Chat and IM.
 These applications can be running concurrently on the same machine.
 Pearl Echo does its job at the protocol level so it is not affected by changes in application versions or features.

 You can configure your managed workstations to have either low, medium or high tamper detection.
 Access to the Internet can be blocked if Pearl Echo components are not available.